qoala/InvisibleInc-CommunityBugFixes/FIXES.md

     tiles, unless blocked by walls.
 This allows agents in smoke to see adjacent units.
   * Modded units with 360-degree vision also receive this, unexpectedly allowing them to shoot through smoke.
+  * Also, agents that are facing diagonally only get the diagonal magic vision, which is inconsistent with when facing orthogonally.
+Agent facing should not matter for vision.
   * **Fix**: Suppress the extra magic vision for non-player units if LOS reports blocked vision.
+  * **Fix**: Enable full magic vision for agents that are facing diagonally.
   * **Credit**: Qoalabear
 * Sleeping guards notice TAG
   * When a KOed guard wakes up, they investigate the location of their most recent attack (including